Want to know more? — Subscribe

 - There is a high dependency on modeling skills.

 - It’s more complex to manage when compared with other models.

 - It’s only suitable for systems that are component-based and scalable.

 - User requirements throughout the lifecycle of the product must be calculated.

 - RAD is object-oriented and matches best for modularized systems.

-- RAD isn't designed to work well with smaller projects.
-It requires using automated code-generated tools, which makes it suitable for projects with minimal development time.
+- RAD isn’t designed to work well with smaller projects.
+It requires automated code-generated tools, making it suitable for projects with minimal development time.

 - Features are often eliminated to fit time limits.
-Some functions developed on the later versions to fast up the first release of the product.
+Some functions are developed in the later versions to speed up the product’s first release.

-- Scalability is a challenge when using RAD as the prototype evolves into a finished application.
+- Scalability is challenging when using RAD as the prototype evolves into a finished application.